randyrodgers/randyrodgers/README.md

 ### Hi there 👋
 I’m a technology professional with 3 yrs of software development experience.
-I enjoy helping others understand agile development principles and am passionate about collaborating with engineers to help build products and services that delight customers.
+I enjoy helping others understand agile development principles and am passionate about collaborating with engineers to help build products and services that delight users.
 <!--
 **randyrodgers/randyrodgers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.